 Many health organizations and research studies suggest that fluoride can help reduce the risks of developing cavities.
 The concentration of fluoride we use during a fluoride treatment is significantly higher than over-the-counter dental products.
 Fluoride treatment only takes a few minutes to complete, and we apply the gel, foam, or varnish directly to your teeth.

 The dentist may either apply the fluoride with a brush or cotton swab or use a tray with a dental rinse.
 We will hold the tray in place for a few minutes to allow the dental enamel to absorb the fluoride.
 Our dentists suggest refraining from eating, drinking, and rinsing for about 30 minutes after the procedure.
 This allows enough time for the fluoride to penetrate all areas of the tooth.

-For more information on sealants, cavity treatment, root canals, and fluoride treatment near you, please contact one of our offices in Houston, Richmond, Magnolia, or League City for an appointment today.
+For more information on sealants, cavity treatment, root canals, and fluoride treatment near you, please contact one of our offices in Houston, Katy, Magnolia, or League City for an appointment today.